Fr4nzz/Termux-Fr4nz/Instructions/INSTALL_RStudio_aarch64.md

 ### 3) Notes

 * You only need to create these wrappers once.
-* After that, just run `rstudio-rootless-start` / `rstudio-root-start` from Termux whenever you want RStudio.
+* After that, just run `rstudio-proot-start` / `rstudio-chroot-start` from Termux whenever you want RStudio.
 * No need to manually run `rstudio-server stop`.
 The `*-stop` wrappers kill the background session and clean up the PID file.

 ---